vuong-lab/old-site/_posts/2023-10-01-newMember-Megan.md

 ---

 <i class="fas fa-exclamation-triangle"></i> New member alert <i class="fas fa-exclamation-triangle"></i>
-Megan Lewandowski joins the Vuong lab as an undergraduate student.
-Welcome aboard, Megan!
+Megan Lewandowski joins the Vuong lab as our gnotobiotic manager. happy to have you on the team, Megan!